 1) Read the blurb.

-Read the little introductory blurb before Passage A even begins.
-This will help you understand the time period, the topic and even the relationship between Passages A and B.
+Read the introductory blurb that comes before Passage A even begins.
+This will help you understand the time period, the topic and the general relationship between Passages A and B.

 2) Read Passage A

 Read Passage A in its entirety.
 If you incorporate a specific reading strategy to do that, great!
-If you don’t know what I’m talking about by “specific reading strategy,” then just read the passage like you would read anything else.
+If you don’t know what I mean by “specific reading strategy,” then just read the passage like you would read anything else.

 3) Answer “Passage A ONLY” Questions

-So whether or not the questions are labeled, your winning strategy remains the same: read the first passage, then start answering questions from the beginning.
+So whether or not the questions are labeled, your basic choreography remains the same: read the first passage, then start answering questions from the beginning.
 When you finally get to a question that is NOT about the first passage, time to move on to reading the next passage.

 4) Read Passage B